 In working through the records, there often appear casualties

-remembered in Dover, but for whom the connections with Dover are uncertain.
-For
+remembered in Dover, but for whom the connections with Dover are

-completeness, and for possible future clarification, they are
+uncertain.
+For completeness, and for possible future

-see here
+see here.

-(Reference numbers are to DWMP archived records)
+(Reference numbers are to DWMP archived records.)

 Name |